gesifred/nodejs2023Q2-service/README.md

   - Custom network named: `postgres` with `bridge` driver
   - Both use hostnames for communication inside the internal network
   - The `.env` file is copied only for testing purposes, to define an own environment one could create proper .env file
+  - The app image is located in docker-hub : https://hub.docker.com/r/gesifred/nestjs-home-library

 ## Running application